 The splendid science behind personalization

 When we started Wonderbly, we had one (very big) dream: create the most magical personalized children’s book in the universe.
 Little did we know the power we were unleashing!
-From boosting children’s reading skills to heightening empathy, the power of personalization is just beginning to be recognised as a super effective learning and developmental tool for children.
+From boosting children’s reading skills to heightening empathy, the power of personalization is just beginning to be recognized as a super effective learning and developmental tool for children.
 And we’ve made it available right here, for anyone to use, in any of our books!
 Read more about the science behind personalization below – and prepare to have your mind blown.

 Benefit 1: Boosts reading confidence